sarath-pillai/example-app-k8s/README.md

 make build
 ```
 ## How does the deployment work?
-At its current form, the docker build generates a docker image in the form of REPO_NAME:TAG_NAME (tag name is the git commit has).
+At its current form, the docker build generates a docker image in the form of REPO_NAME:TAG_NAME (tag name is the git commit hash).
 This image is then published to a docker registry(dockerhub is used as registry in this example).

 The make commands assumes that you have proper authentication to kubernetes cluster & Dockerhub registry.